shapeoko/Docs/content/gantry.md

 # Gantry

-**Note:** The MakerSlide must have threads in it, cut by tapping.
-If you have not yet finished tapping your MakerSlide, you can put this off no longer.
+**Note:** At least two pieces of MakerSlide must have threads in it, cut by tapping.
+If you have not yet finished tapping at least two pieces MakerSlide, you can put this off no longer.

 ## Belt Clip Assembly (PS20020)